kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 The lifetime events are triggered by the container manager and internal lifecycle manager in exact order for admitting, adding, and removing containers.
-As shown on Figure 2 an admit container is invoked for containers inside pods requiring a resource drivere.
+As shown on Figure 2 an admit container is invoked for containers inside pods requiring a resource driver.
 On success, the resource set result is added to the CCI store.
 If the operation fails an error will be reported back to the user (in alpha we will go back to best-effort QoS).
 All blocking rpc calls are configured in alpha with a reasonable timeout.
 After getting an actual container id, the internal